-Susan D. Daggett is a natural resources and environmental attorney and is currently the Executive Director of the Rocky Mountain Land Use Institute at the Sturm College of Law at the University of Denver.
-She has served as the managing attorney in the Rocky Mountain office of Earthjustice, a national non-profit public interest law firm (formerly the Sierra Club Legal Defense Fund) and also has experience working as an independent consultant to non-profit organizations engaged in energy-related advocacy.
-She currently serves on the Board of Trustees for The Nature Conservancy of Colorado and the Denver School of the Arts Friends Foundation.
-She previously served as a Commission of Denver Water and was on the founding Board of Greenprint Denver.
+Susan D. Daggett is a natural resources, environmental, and land use attorney who serves as the Executive Director of the Rocky Mountain Land Use Institute and as an Associate Professor of the Practice, teaching in the area of land use and sustainability.
+She previously served as Managing Attorney in the Rocky Mountain office of Earthjustice, a national non-profit public interest law firm (formerly the Sierra Club Legal Defense Fund) and also worked as an independent consultant to non-profit organizations engaged in energy-related advocacy.
+She is a founding member of the Metropolitan Denver Nature Alliance, and she also serves on the boards of Smart Growth America, Transportation Solutions, Colorado History Day, and the Denver School of the Arts Friends Foundation.
+She previously served as Trustee for the Colorado Chapter of the Nature Conservancy, as Commissioner of Denver Water, and as a founding board member of Greenprint Denver.
 She graduated from Mount Holyoke College and received her law degree from Yale University.

 Linda started her environmental conference business, Green Meetings, in 1991.
-Over the twenty years she has been in business she has educated and, in the early stages, arm twisted venues and vendors to implement green meeting processes.
+Over the 20 years she has been in business, she has educated and, in the early stages, arm-twisted venues and vendors to implement green meeting processes.
 Linda has been instrumental in changing vendor and venue practices in the United States and Canada.
-Her business clients' focus is environmental and social change and she delights in working with them to help provide core environmental meeting services, from recycling a wide range of materials, to use of non-toxic cleaning materials and re-use of linens, to composting food waste and providing locally grown, in-season, organic menus.
-Reduce, reuse and recycle is the foundation of her Green Meetings business model.
+Her business clients' focus is environmental and social change, and she delights in working with them to help provide core environmental meeting services, from recycling a wide range of materials to using non-toxic cleaning materials and re-using linens, composting food waste, and providing locally grown, in-season, organic menus.
+Reduce, reuse, and recycle is the foundation of her Green Meetings business model.